Ellora Derenoncourt: Education

 Derenoncourt graduated from Harvard University with a Bachelor of Arts in Gender studies and a minor in molecular biology.
-In 2011 she received her Masters in Science in Human Geography Research from the London School of Economics and got her Ph.D. in Economics from Harvard University.
+In 2011 she received her master's degree in Science in Human Geography Research from the London School of Economics and got her Ph.D. in Economics from Harvard University.
 She was also a visiting student at the UC Berkeley Center for Equitable Growth from 2016 to 2017.

 Research

 Her work on racial inequality has focused on the gaps in earnings by race and on the evolution of racial inequality in the 20th century.
 She has examined the backlash in the northern U.S. states toward the Great Migration and the resulting problems in black upward mobility.
 Her paper with Claire Montialoux demonstrates the role minimum wage played in racial income disparities between black and white workers in the United States in the late 1960s and early 1970s, where the expansion of the minimum wage in 1967 accounted for a 20% of the decrease in racial income gaps.

 Currently, Derenoncourt is working on her research on the economic history of institutions and the economics of inequality.